kfijalkowski1/PAP/README.md

 - registration with password hashing
 - login by session validated with tokens
 - history of user's exchanges
-- possibility of changing password
-- automatic email notifications (registration, exchange, password change)
+- ability to change password
 - sending e-mail by user to report a problem (with a log file in attachment)
-- possibility to change user's account details
+- ability to change user's account details

 #### Features:
 - server from scratch